kumard3/react-news/README.md

    pnpm run dev
    ```

 ## Notes

-- The `.env` file contains sensitive information and should not be shared or exposed publicly.
+- The `.env` file contains sensitive information and should not be committed to the repository.
+It's included in `.gitignore` by default.
 - If you need to change environment variables without rebuilding the image, consider using runtime environment injection methods provided by your deployment platform.

-## Troubleshooting

-If you encounter any issues, please check the following:

-1. Ensure all required environment variables are set in your `.env` file.
-2. Make sure Docker is running on your machine.
-3. Check if the required ports are free on your host machine.
-4. For Vite-specific issues, refer to the [Vite documentation](https://vitejs.dev/guide/).

-If you're encountering persistent problems, consider checking the Vite Discord community or Stack Overflow for support.
+If you're encountering persistent problems, please open an issue in the GitHub repository.